This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

-- A cool-mist humidifier may help your child breathe easier if he has nasal or chest congestion.
+- A cool-mist humidifier may help your child breathe easier if he or she has nasal or chest congestion.

-- Saline nose drops may help your baby if he has nasal congestion.
+- Saline nose drops may help your baby if he or she has nasal congestion.
 Place a few saline drops into each nostril and then use a suction bulb to suction the mucus.

 How can I care for my child?